-The second half of this book contains a number of practical tools, such as how to formulate a project plan, step-by-step instructions for carrying out a project, how to hold a project meeting and how to present the end result.
+The second half of this book contains a number of practical tools, such as how to write a project plan, step-by-step instructions for carrying out a project, how to hold a project meeting and how to present the end result.
 To properly understand project management, it is advisable to closely read through the first four chapters of this book before getting started.
-But if you are eager to get started right away, you can begin directly by formulating a project plan (Chapter 5).
-The project plan is used to define the project before you begin carrying it out.
+But if the project has been given the go-ahead and you are eager to get started on it right away, you can begin directly by formulating a project plan (Chapter 6).
+This plan is used to define the project before you begin carrying it out.